By using this website, you agree to our Privacy Policy

 Interior components, usually crafted from TPE, EPDM, and PVC, are used for dashboards, consoles, and other interior fittings.
 They provide aesthetically pleasing, soft-touch finishes and are highly resistant to wear and tear for added comfort and durability.

-Engine compartment seals, made from EPDM and silicone, protect against dust, water, and noise.
+Car sealing systems such as engine compartment seals, made from EPDM and silicone, protect against dust, water, and noise.
 They offer high temperature and chemical resistance and exceptional, long-lasting performance under harsh conditions.

 Key Considerations for Automotive Rubber Extrusions